 What is Freemasonry?

 Freemasonry is not a religion, a political organization, or a social club.
 It interfaces with none of these, but has for its foundation the basic principles of the Fatherhood of God and the Brotherhood of man.
-It believes in a Supreme Being, the immortality of the soul, and that the Holy Bible is the inestimable gift of God to man as a rule and guide for his faith and practice.
+It believes in a Supreme Being and the immortality of the soul.
 It is a fraternity of brotherhood pledged to the building of character – thoughts, words, motives and deeds being the materials used.
 Freemasonry strives to teach man the duty he owes to God, his country, his neighbor and himself.
 It inculcates the practice of virtue and morality in daily conduct, and conveys its teachings through rites and symbols.
 The Masonic fraternity is in no sense an insurance society; neither does it pay benefits in case of sickness or death.
 In a correct or broad sense, it is both educational and charitable.
 It extends such assistance only as it is willing and able to grant.
 It knowingly admits none to membership except those who are able to provide for themselves and those dependent upon them.
 Freemasonry teaches and gives opportunity to its members to inculcate morality, honesty and integrity in all walks of life, and to worthy members to obey the moral law and to practice charity towards all mankind.

 It believes its members should have a strong desire to aid their fellow creatures.
 It has its own laws, rules and regulations, and requires a strict obedience thereto.
 Freemasonry is not entered into through mere curiosity, ambition for honors, or in hope of personal gain for advancement.
 Admission must not be sought for mercenary or other unworthy motives.
 The aim of the true Freemason is to cultivate a brotherly feeling among men, and to help aid and assist whomever he can.
 The right to petition for the degrees of Ancient Craft Masonry are rarely denied any man, but this right goes no further than granting the privilege of petitioning, and all who petition are not admitted.
 The Masonic fraternity wants and welcomes only men of high character and integrity, who should seek admission of their own free will and accord.
 Should a petitioner be accepted, he gets no more out of Masonry that he puts into it, and for every benefit received a member is expected to render some equivalent.